carminevassallo/SoSy-Retreat-2018/index.md

 ### Venue

 The Sosy Retreat 2018 will be held at the Tryp Malaga Alameda Hotel (Avda de la Aurora, 31) in Malaga (Spain).
-The hotel is very well located: it is close to the harbor, the historic center, and the Picasso Museum.
+The hotel is very well located, being close to the harbor, the historic center, and the Picasso Museum.

 You can reach the venue from the Malaga Airport by: